Kpizzle/technical-test/README.md

 # Interview Exercise for Agile QA role

-Please note while taking this test, do not mention 90 Percent of Everything or 90poe anywhere on the code or repository name.

 Clone this repo in your private git space.
 Once done, please add github username: shilpa-sethi as a collaborator/ reviewer.
 While submitting please ensure to add a README explaining how to run the test and all related info.